Aider-AI/aider/docs/benchmarks.md

 Based on these benchmark results, aider will continue to use the `whole` edit format for GPT-3.5, and `diff` for GPT-4.

+GPT-4 gets comparable results with the `diff` and `whole` edit formats, but using `whole` significantly increases costs and latency compared to `diff`.

+The latency of streaming back the entire updated copy of each edited file is the real challenge.
+The GPT-3.5 models are quite responsive, and can stream back entire files at reasonable speed.
+Aider displays a progress bar and live diffs of the files as they stream in, which helps pass the time.

+The GPT-4 models are much slower, and waiting for even small files to be completely "retyped" on each request is probably unacceptable.